What Are the Best Internet Alternatives to DSL?

 Cable Internet

 While it doesn’t have the same speed potential as fiber, cable internet is capable of reaching speeds over 1000 Mbps.
-This is plenty of speed to support working from home, streaming, gaming, and a “smart” home.
+This is plenty of speed to support working from home, streaming, online gaming, and a “smart” home.
 Top speeds are dependent upon the provider and your location.

 Pros of Cable Internet